 The depth capability of the Garrett AT Pro depends on the conditions of the ground you are metal detecting on, however on a good day on good ground expect to find things deep.

 The depth indicator on the control panel shows a maximum of 10+ inches however I’ve seen small targets pulled out at anywhere between 12 and 14 inches!

 These settings are of my opinion and it does not necessarily mean that they will be the best settings for you.
 Again the optimum settings will highly depend on the ground you are hunting on.

 I personally set it to Zero disc, sensitivity as high as possible without the machine becoming unstable, and set the ground balance to around 72 – 76.

 Beach settings for the Garrett AT Pro

-Set it to Pro mode/Zero mode, set the iron discrimination to 30 and switch on the auto ground balance if you’re on wet sand.
-You can manually set the ground balance on dry sand for optimum performance.
+Set it to Pro mode/Zero mode, set the iron discrimination to 30 and switch on the auto ground balance if you’re on the wet sand.
+You can manually set the ground balance on the dry sand for optimum performance.

 Just listen out for any chatter and adjust the ground balance and sensitivity accordingly.